ahellers/GravTools/README.md

 Federal Office of Metrology and Surveying (BEV).

 # Installation and setup

+## Install python package
+Python packages for multiple release versions are available in the *dist* directory.
+For installation in a virtual python environment follow these steps:

+1. Create a new virtual environment in the directory "venv": `python3 -n venv venv`
+2. Install the GravTools package: `pip install <path to package file>.tar.gz`
+   * Dependencies listen in setup.py are automatically installed

+## Install python project in local environment
 * **1. Create virtual environment (venv)**
   * `python3 -m venv env`
 * **2. Activate virtual environment**